Digital-Preservation-Finland/knowledge-base/docs/database/audio_x-wav/jhove/Chunk-ID-character-outside-printable-ASCII-range/index.rst

 Analysis
 ========

-Chunk ID refers to the four first byte in file header.
-The bytes should contain ASCII characters 'RIFF'.
+["Chunk ID refers to the four first byte in file header.
+The bytes should contain ASCII characters 'RIFF'."]

 Is it a bug in the validating software? - no